-- Release moves must return to original bases.
-Clarification: An individual may not land on the performing surface without assistance.
-Exception 1: See Level 3 Dismount "C".
-Exception 2: Dismounting single based stunts with multiple top perception. - Exception 2: Dismounting single based stunts with multiple top persons. - 7.
+- 6. Release moves must return to original bases. - Clarification: An individual may not land on the performing surface without assistance. - Exception 1: See Level 3 Dismount "C". - Exception 2: Dismounting single based stunts with multiple top persons. - 7.
 Helicopters are not allowed. - 8.
 Release moves may not intentionally travel. - 9.
-Release moves may not pass over, under or through other stunts, pyramids or individuals. - Top persons in separate release moves may not come in contact with each other.
-Exception: Dismounting single based stunts with multiple top persons.
+Release moves may not pass over, under or through other stunts, pyramids or individuals. - 10.
+Top persons in separate release moves may not come in contact with each other. - Exception: Dismounting single based stunts with multiple top persons.